 While being creative is important, so too is having a decent grasp of the finances of a production.
-The producer will need to be able to run a budget, identify areas of risk and forecast for profitability.
+The corporate video producer will need to be able to run a video budget, identify areas of risk and forecast for profitability.

 The producer role is undeniably tough, but at TopLine we are proud to say that we have accumulated a team of some of the best producers in the industry to work on our corporate video productions – get in touch if you’d like to work with the industry’s finest.